-How do I create assignment links in Brightspace?
+How do I create assignment submission links in Brightspace?

-Brightspace requires instructors to set up and assignment submission folder, and a grade item to connect that folder to the grades area.
-This represents an extra step compared to the Blackboard workflow, and we believe instructors should give this additional time and thought as they re-purpose their content from Blackboard:
+Brightspace requires instructors to set up and Assignment Submission Folder, and a Grade Item to connect that folder to the Grades area.
+Instructors new to Brightspace should give this some time and thought as they create their assessment strategy on Brightspace: